jasmineke/jasmineke.github.io/content/posts/template.md

 What I've learned from many hackathons, at least from our experiences as a team, is that a lot of the time there will be moments when we think we've hit the jackpot for an idea -- however, that idea (most of the time) has been done before.

+[insert research source I have read before but don't remember where]

 Do not fret though!
 Just because it's been done doesn't mean that there is no value there to be tapped into.

 To be continued...